PizzaManStarted/ritm/README.md

 q_3 { 0, 0 -> R, 0, R
     | 1, 1 -> R, 1, R } q_3;
 ```

+This graph was used for the execution shown in the following [section](#using-the-repl-read-eval-print-loop).

 ## Acknowledgments